justinjiholee/baltimore-washingtondc-household-data/README.md

 For this project, I have compared household income and college graduation rates in Baltimore and Washington D.C., and analyzed the association between the two variables using Excel and Python.
 While I have used the same data sets for both excel and python analysis, I was surprised to find that there was a significant difference in average household income and college graduation rates numbers.

-Conducting analysis through python was more beneficial as it provides more effective visualizations.
+Conducting analysis through python was more beneficial as it provided more effective visualizations.
+Unlike excel, I was able to merge household income and college graduation rates using python, which allowed me to specifically analyze the direct association between the variables.